kiranma72/abdm-docs/content/1-basics/Verify_Sandbox_Access.md

 {{< swaggermin src="/abdm-docs/Yaml/ndhm-gateway-v1.yml" api="POST /v0.5/sessions" >}}

-###### Check using Postman
+###### Verify using Postman

-[Click here](../postman_setup) for downloading Postman, setting up the Collection and checking whether session Token can be created using Postman
+We recommened you get comfortable using POSTMAN to check various ABDM APIs like the sessions API above.
+[Click here](../postman_setup) Setup Postman, the ABDM API collection and use POSTMAN to verify your client id and secret is able to get you a session token.

 ##### Check your JWT token

-You can use [jwt.io](https://jwt.io) to see the contents of your gateway session token.
+You can use [jwt.io](https://jwt.io) to see the contents of your gateway session token (accessToken).
 Paste the accessToken and see what roles have been assigned to your client id.
 Some ABDM APIs requires your clientID to have specific roles to assigned.
 You can mail{{%icon icon="envelope" %}} to Integration.support@nha.gov.in to get specific roles added.

 ![JWT-IO](../jwt-io.png)